VeraManuel/react-projects/README.md

 # react-projects

-All those projects are from John Smilga React course, I did those following his project structure from scratch
+All those projects are based from John Smilga React course.

 # projects-deploy